seanwhs/Tutorials/NextJS/Next-JS-Tutorial/Part3-Layouts.md

 └── useAdminSidebar.ts
 ```

----

-### Consider state libraries for large applications
+### Use state libraries only when necessary

-For very large dashboards:
+Examples:

 * Zustand
 * Jotai
 * Redux Toolkit

-may become better choices.

 ---